c4marilla/tonyhawksprosaver/README.md

 ## ❗Disclaimer

 My save files don't contain BBcas or any external modifications.
-In case they do and I haven't noticed since anybody can make mistakes, make sure to let me know and I'll correct it right away.
+In case they do and I haven't noticed since anybody can make mistakes, make sure to let me know and I'll correct any irregularities right away.

-The THAW CAS has been tested both offline and online and the manual/balance tests indicate no tampering since the score values are the usual ones.